dsherret/ts-nameof/readme.md

 nameof.full<MyInterface>(o => o.prop.prop2.prop3, 1);
 ```

-And outputs the identifiers as strings.
-In this case the output will be this minus the comments:
+And transforms the identifiers to strings at compile time. *Note:* the output won't include these added comments.

 ```typescript
 "console";             // nameof(console);